-Provide details of any legal proceedings in relation to the complaint and the stage of the proceed or outcome.
-Authority to Act I/we authorise the IPA to provide a copy of this complaint and any subsequent information provided in relation to the member (other than information specifically endorsed as not to be made known to the member).
-I/we understand and authorise that the IPA may, for the purpose of investigating the complaint, seek and g access to any of my/our files, records and other documentation held by the member.
-I/we further authorise IPA to collect, use and disclose, as is necessary for the purpose of the investigation, any and all informatio provided to the IPA in relation to this complaint. the
+Authority to Act

+I/we authorise the IPA to provide a copy of this complaint and any subsequent information provided in relation to the complaint to the member (other than information specifically endorsed as not to be made known to the member).

+I/we understand and authorise that the IPA may, for the purpose of investigating the complaint, seek and gain access to any of my/our files, records and other documentation held by the member.
+I/we further authorise the IPA to collect, use and disclose, as is necessary for the purpose of the investigation, any and all information provided to the IPA in relation to this complaint.